mgm1313/OperationAIR/content/static-pages/en/homepage/index.md

   subtitle: Our mission
   brand: OperationAIR
   mission: Assist in respiration
-  text: >-
-    Our student team of the TU Delft has developed an easy producible emergency ventilator, the AIRone, that can be used when shortage occurs due to the coronavirus pandemic.
+  text: Our student team of the TU Delft has developed an easy producible
+    emergency ventilator, the AIRone, that can be used when shortage occurs due to the coronavirus pandemic.

-    Update May 25th 2020: OperationAIR is no longer operational.
   button1:
     title: Our approach
     link: /en/about